Khalidsid/Kopernikus/README.md

+Question:
-Question: What values did you decide to use for input parameters and how did you find these values?
+What values did you decide to use for input parameters and how did you find these values?

+Answer:
 The following values were selected

     1. gaussian_blur_radius_list: